Sauron, Jadis, and the Aesthetic of Evil

 The White Witch

 Jadis is a queen of Charn, a world she killed while vying for the throne with her sister.
-In The Magician’s Nephew she says she uses the deplorable word—a word that extinguishes all life—only as last recourse.
+In The Magician’s Nephew she says that she uses the deplorable word—a word that extinguishes all life—only as last recourse.
 Despite her selfishness and nihilism, her fierce beauty clouds the minds of Digory, Uncle Andrew, and in The Lion, the Witch, and the Wardrobe, Edmund.
-She charms men into servitude, which suggests evil is beguiling and something people accept because it appears attractive and noble.
+She charms men into servitude, suggesting that evil is beguiling and something people accept because it appears attractive and noble.

 The Eye of Mordor

 The Silmarillion says that Sauron because of his treachery “could never again appear fair to the eyes of Men” (280).
 People are not seduced into his service by beauty since he has none; they follow him because they believe in the lie of Sauron’s omniscience and omnipotence.
 Sauroman, despairing of victory, joins his enemy, betraying the White Council.
 Boromir believes there is no hope against an immortal foe and attempts taking the One Ring for himself.
 Denethor sees what Sauron wants him to see, which inspires the Steward’s suicidal mania.
 In each instance Sauron succeeds by threats and deception rather than seduction.

 The One Ring, as an extension of Sauron, operates the same way.
 It is not a beautiful piece of jewelry just as its maker is not beautiful.
 The Ring makes its wearer into a slave by offering the wearer exactly what he or she wants.
 Through these desires, it turns all intentions to evil.
 Bilbo, for instance, has trouble letting go of the Ring even though he is not an evil hobbit.
 As with Sauron, the Ring and its deception need not be beautiful to make people into desperate slaves.